hendriksen-mark/ReadTheDocs/source/lights/lightTypes.rst

 Find the light that does not have the right capabilities and press the drop down menu.
 Select a light type that match the light you have.
 To find the capabilities of your light please look [here](https://zigbee.blakadder.com).

+* Possible values
     - ct = color temperature
     - xy = color xy
     - sat = saturation
     - hue = color
     - bri = brightness
+    - on = on/off

 * LCT001 Hue Color Bulb #1
     capabilities: on, bri, hue, sat, xy, ct